tmiddlet2666/coherence-grafana-metrics/README.md

-# Monitor Your Coherence Clusters using Grafana and Prometheus
+# Monitor Your Coherence Clusters using Grafana and Prometheus (Coherence CE)

 ## Introduction